Gabrielc1925/Gabrielc1925.github.io/_posts/2024-08-15-Protect-your-identity.md

 Finally, this is the system run by the government and used to prevent identity fraud when signing up for new jobs.
-[Information about it is at this link](https://www.e-verify.gov/employees/employee-self-services/mye-verify/self-lock) Click "myE-Verify account" under the 'How To Use Selv Lock' heading.
+[Information about it is at this link](https://www.e-verify.gov/employees/employee-self-services/mye-verify/self-lock) Click "myE-Verify account" under the 'How To Use Self Lock' heading.

 ---